alamkanak/Android-Week-View/README.md

 Android Week View
 =================

 **Android Week View** is an android library to display calendars (week view or day view) within the app.
 It supports custom styling.

+Projected was forked to create a static agenda that could be added in a ViewPager to created a more enjoyable scrolling experience for the user.
+Now works the same way as Google Agenda.

 ![](images/screen-shot.png)